-The above data is for DHHS as a whole and does not break data out by Fee-for-Service Network or Purchase of Service Program.
-The data is at a point in time (fall of 2021).
-The data categories are the categories used by the Wis.
+The above data is for DHHS as a whole and does not break data out by the fee-for-service network or purchase of service contracts.
+The data is at a point in time (fall of 2023).
+And the data categories are the categories used by the Wis.
 Dept. of Health Services (DHS).

 Many smaller agencies face challenges with administrative capacity and staff training.
-These providers often encounter differences in the Request for Proposals (RFP) process moving from one provider network to another provider network, or to other service areas (divisions).
-Additionally, there are key indicators that help providers successfully compete in the RFP process.
-Specifically, capacity building efforts, technical assistance and workshops can improve and ensure a more equitable contracting process for DHHS.
-In an effort to enhance some of these indicators, DHHS has both doubled the number of public information and technical assistance sessions held for prospective applicants and the period of time for which RFP solicitations remain open.
+These providers often encounter differences in the RFP process moving from one provider network to another provider network, or to other service areas.

+DHHS has implemented several measures that have helped providers successfully compete in the RFP process.
+Specifically, leveraging technology in capacity building efforts, technical assistance, and web-based workforce professional trainings and workshops can improve and ensure a more equitable contracting process for DHHS.
+In an effort to enhance these measures, DHHS has converted many of its policies and procedure to trainings using the HealthStream web-based platform and doubled the number of public information and technical assistance sessions held for prospective RFP applicants and the period for which RFP solicitations remain open.

-The minimum number of required review panel members scoring proposals has increased from three (3) to five (5), and reviewers are now reimbursed with a fee for each proposal they review.
-In May of this year, DHHS released a solicitation for Request for Reviewers (RFR) for a permanent standing pool of community members of review panel members to draw upon.
-The RFR has increased the fee per proposal reviewed to \$150 and removed the cap on maximum reimbursement available per reviewer.
+The minimum number of required RFP review panel members scoring proposals has increased from three (3) to five (5), and outside reviewers from the community are now reimbursed with a fee for each proposal they review.
+In 2022, DHHS released a solicitation for Request for Reviewers (RFR) for a permanent standing pool of community review panel members to draw upon.
+The RFR has increased the fee per proposal reviewed to \$150 and removed the cap on the maximum reimbursement available per reviewer.